 At the least, Elfen Lied is something unique.
 An anime with copious amounts of gore, nudity, and explicit content hitting the screen at every turn.
 The said content is shown in unapologetic fashion every single time, and this series is definitely not for everybody.
 Whether it's the blood or the boobies, I can see why Elfen Lied seems to be a pretty "love it or hate it" kind of anime.

 For me, I wasn't turned away from the gore one bit.
-The nudity and other stuff I could do without and only one particular scene (I'll give a hint, dogs do it all the time) really came close to making me outright stop watching.
+The nudity and other stuff I could do without and only one particular scene (A mess is made on the floor, so to speak) really came close to making me outright stop watching.
 Even then, the world of Elfen Lied and it's story unfolds in such a fashion that I had to stay with it, because it does a great job of keeping the viewer wondering what will happen next.

 Short and Sweet

 Story - 7.5/10

 When it comes to plot, it builds very well but kind of fizzles and fails to go out with a bang.
 Things start off action packed to a point where I would find it difficult for anyone to not enjoy the first episode.
 After all, things are blowing up like the apocalypse, and by things I mean people.
 The viewer isn't told anything and it all slowly unravels the world and characters which has been a successful formula in plenty of anime before.
 The main story around Lucy and anything involving her was the strong point of the show that kept reeling in more and more.
 Lucy is a pretty good character and if I could complain about anything involving her, it would be that she wasn't Lucy often enough.